xiaojielei/tp/docs/team/yshinprograms.md

   * Created and configured the GitHub organization and repository for the team
   * Established branch protection rules to enforce the forking workflow
   * Setup & configured Gradle for team use
-  * Created and standardized all priority, severity, and type issue tags/labels for better project tracking
+  * Created and standardized all priority, severity, and type issue tags/labels for project tracking

 * **Release Management**: